chris-l/website-mock-couch/public/_content/txt.md

 Mock Couch will emit events, so you can listen to them to see the result of your test.

+Mock Couch is still under constant development, however it can already be used the way it is right now.

 The project is hosted on [GitHub](https://github.com/chris-l/mock-couch).

+Mock Couch is not attempting to fully implement CouchDB, but only the features necessary for unit testing CouchDB based apps.

+However, if there is a feature you need for your tests, feel free to add a feature request!

 You can report bugs and discuss features on the [issues page](https://github.com/chris-l/mock-couch/issues)

 <h2 id="installation">Installation</h2>